 It is important to note that organising a lived experience presentation is a process that requires ample time, preparation and consideration.
-For more guidance on engaging with lived experience educators, see the Co-education Toolkit on the Framework page.
+For more guidance on engaging with lived experience educators, see the Co-education Toolkit on the Framework and education resources collection page.